 17. Modern Conveniences

-According to a recent study, they save the average person 51 minutes a day, or about 13 entire days a year.
+According to a 2019 study, modern conveniences save the average person 51 minutes a day, or about 13 entire days a year.

 Researchers asked 2,000 people to name the top inventions that have improved our lives the most.
-And here is a list of things to be grateful for:
+And here is a list of modern conveniences to be the most grateful for:

 - Washing machines